 Fast editing turnaround times

 Managing the transition from capture through the creative process of post-production to delivery continues to mainly be the responsibility of the video editor.
-All my recent improvements now help me manage the increase in camera file sizes that I am now required to manage and edit in the most efficient and cost-effective way.
+All my recent improvements now help me manage the increase in-camera file sizes that I am now required to manage and edit in the most efficient and cost-effective way.
 I know how to quickly edit together the best sync sound and visual images to meet the clients brief.
-Being a diligent video editor with many years broadcast production and post-production experience ensures I can reliably manage the most complex of projects.
+Being a diligent video editor with many years of broadcast production and post-production experience ensures I can reliably manage the most complex of projects.